MurrayPendergrass/MurrayPendergrass/README.md

 Thanks for visiting my GitHub account!

 # Contact
-Name: Murray Pendergrass
+Name: Murray Pendergrass <br>
 Email: [murraypendergrass0@gmail.com](mailto:murraypendergrass0@gmail.com)
 Phone: (425) 903 - 6445

 # About Me
-* I am interested in making the world a healthier, more equitable place using data, statistics, and machine learning
+* I am interested in using actuarial science, data science, machine learning, and programming to add value to a team whose moral values align with my own
-* I just graduated in June, 2021 from Eastern Washington University with an M.S. in applied math
+* I graduated in 2018 from Western Washington University with an M.S. in Mathematics

 # More
-Check out my website [https://MurrayPendergrass.github.io/](https://MurrayPendergrass.github.io/)
+Check out my website <br>
+[https://MurrayPendergrass.github.io/](https://MurrayPendergrass.github.io/)